feizc/NAIC/README.md

-# UniCap
-A Unified Perspective of Image Caption Generation
+# UniCap: A Unified Perspective of Image Caption Generation

 We aim to unify different image caption decoding stratgy with mask operation.